 Pimelea Rosea Features

 The Pimelea rosea is a lot more similar to the ferruginea than the physodes in that the flower structure is very similar.
-The rosea has small flowers which cluster together at the end of the stem creating a larger, more striking presentation.
+The Rose Banjine plant has small flowers which cluster together at the end of the stem creating a larger, more striking presentation.

 Pimelea rosea likes a sunny to part shade position and a soil with good drainage.
-Like the other varieties I have reviewed it does grow best in temperate or cool climates along the coast but, again, is being mixed with other varieties to make it more hardy and tropic friendly.
+Like the other varieties such as Pimelea spectabilis I have reviewed it does grow best in temperate or cool climates along the coast but, again, is being mixed with other varieties to make it more hardy and tropic friendly.